MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ---
 title: Application platform considerations for mission-critical workloads on Azure
-description: This design area explores requisite decision factors and provide recommendations related to the selection, design, and configuration of an appropriate application hosting platform for a mission critical application on Azure
+description: This design area explores requisite decision factors and provides recommendations related to the selection, design, and configuration of an appropriate application hosting platform for a mission critical application on Azure
 author: calcof
 ms.author: calcof
-ms.date: 02/02/2022
+ms.date: 02/28/2022
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected